-- Loop The action of doing something over and over again. - Repeat Do something again
+- Loop The action of doing something over and over again. - Repeat To do something again.

 Warm Up (5 - 10 min)

 At this point, students have only used loops in the Maze puzzles.
 Those puzzles focused on looping movement instructions.
 This stage will use loops to pick up multiple items in the same spot.